 Dylan Roberts, School Chef

 I was born in Portland, although I've never actually lived here until recently.
-I've lived in Vermont, Connecticut, Seattle, Hawaii, but "… the end of all our exploring will be to arrive where we started and know the place for the first time."
+I've lived in Vermont, Connecticut, Seattle, and Hawaii, but "… the end of all our exploring will be to arrive where we started and know the place for the first time."
 T.S.
 Elliot.
 I'm Happy To Be Home

 I have a degree in Philosophy from the University of Vermont, but like any good liberal arts student, I’ve been working in the restaurant/food industry for a decade.
 I enjoy making bread and asking the big questions.
 I love cooking, gardening, reading and sarcasm.
 I have been with YFO since October 2014, and now my daughter is here too, in the infant room.
 I am delighted to have the opportunity to get out of restaurants and do my part to improve our local food culture, one lunch at a time.